om-chevli/om-chevli/README.md

 <h1 align="center">Hello👋, Myself Om Chevli</h1>

-- 🔭 I’m currently working on Web Devlopment
+- 🔭 I’m currently working on Node.js for Backend Web Devlopment
 - 🌱 I’m currently learning **Node.js**
+- 🔭 I’m currently working on Flutter for Mobile
+- 🤔 I’m looking for help with DOM Manipulation with JS
 - 👯 I’m looking to collaborate on Flutter and Web D!
-- 🤔 I’m looking for help with DOM Manipulation
 - 💬 Ask me about **Kubernetes Engine, Flutter & JavaScript**
 - 📫 How to reach me: omchevli@gmail.com
 - ⚡ Fun fact: Love learning new skillsets!